 I was always an 'I wear my heart on my sleeve' kind of girl and that was massively taken advantage of both with so-called friends and abusive partners.
 Young me was naive and always saw the best in everyone and in every situation.
 Those qualities have never left but as the woman I am today I am aware of how and where I spend my energy.
 The mid-stage of this process, however, was a very shut off, guarded person who was lonely and very insecure about who she was.

 Young me battled with self-harm early on and struggled through a lonely and secret 10-year journey of eating disorders including; anorexia, bulimia and laxative abuse.
-This all paved the way for a yoyo party lifestyle, altogether waaaay too much alcohol and a lot of self-deprecating behaviour.
+This all paved the way for a yoyo lifestyle and altogether waaaay too much alcohol.
+Self-care was not a priority!

 There we a few years of clarity between various cycles of depression but overall, she was very insecure and looked to those around her for validation about who she was.
 Unfortunately with things the way they were, she only attracted those that were also hurting and feeling broken which ended in some pretty terrible relationships choices.